googlefonts/gf-docs/Spec/README.md

 - Font format should be `.otf` not `.ttf`
 - Vertical metrics should follow the [CJK vertical metrics](#cjk-vertical-metrics) guide
-- Developers should check their fonts using the `googlefonts-cjk` fontbakery profile.
-This can be done using the following cli command`fontbakery check-googlefonts-cjk`.

 ## Static Fonts